dl1998/go-logging/examples/README.md

 Demonstrates how to create a new custom logger for the application.
 It creates a simple logger that writes messages on the console.

+## customstructuredlogger

+Demonstrates how to create a new custom logger for the application.
+It creates a simple logger that writes messages on the console in structured format.

 ## defaultlogger

 Demonstrates how to use default logger (root) without creating a new logger.